shopware/docs/guides/hosting/installation-updates/cluster-setup.md

 ### Disable extensions

 For requests, the entire handling of the app and plugin system via the database should be deactivated via the configuration `DISABLE_EXTENSIONS` for request handling PHP processes like php-fpm.
 If this environment variable is activated, the plugin list is acquired from the required composer dependencies.
 This hands over the control over the active plugin list to be regulated via the project deployment.
 Third-party sources can rely on [plugin lifecycle events](https://developer.shopware.com/docs/guides/plugins/plugins/plugin-fundamentals/plugin-lifecycle), so running commands like `bin/console plugin:install --activate SwagExample` or `bin/console plugin:update SwagExample` needs to be integrated into the deployment without the `DISABLE_EXTENSIONS` flag.
-In the future, it will no longer be possible to obtain plug-ins//todoh2 via the built-in Extension Store or//todoh3 to deactivate or uninstall them via a UI or database.

 ## Redis